Beyond Accuracy: A Stability-Aware Metric for Multi-Horizon Forecasting: Experiments

 A SARIMA model is specified by seven hyperparameters: SARIMA($p$,$d$,$q$)×($P$,$D$,$Q$,$s$) where: \begin{itemize} \item $p$ is the order of autoregression, which represents how many past values influence the current value \item $d$ is the degree of differencing required to make the time series stationary \item $q$ is the order of the moving average, which represents the influence of past forecast errors \item $P$ is the seasonal autoregressive order \item $D$ is the seasonal differencing order \item $Q$ is the seasonal moving average order \item $s$ is the period of the season \end{itemize}

 For computational simplicity, we restrict the moving average order $q$ and $Q$ to be 0.
-In other words, our model takes the form of SARIMA(p,d,0)x(P,D,0,s).
+In other words, our model takes the form of SARIMA($p$,$d$,0)x($P$,$D$,0,$s$).
 We will refer to this model as SARI in the paper.
 The mathematical representation of our model is given by

 where $L$ is the lag operator, which shifts the time series backward by one step, i.e. $Ly_t = y_{t-1}$.
 The term $\phi(L)$ refers to the autoregressive polynomial.
 That is, given autoregressive coefficients $\phi_1, \cdots, \phi_p$,